shirleyahn/we_analysis_scripts/README.md

-hydrogen bonds that have lengths less than 3.5 angstroms (get_target_trajs.py and note that this particular salt bridge / hydrogen bond was kept track of as auxdata during the WE simulation) and plot contact frequency over one of the progress coordinates in WE (pdf.py).
+hydrogen bonds that have lengths less than 3.5 angstroms (get_target_trajs.py and note that this particular salt bridge / hydrogen bond was kept track of as auxdata during the WE simulation) and plot contact frequency (probability distribution function) over one of the progress coordinates in WE (pdf.py).
 - durations folder: includes scripts that extract iteration #s and segment #s that correspond to when and which segment/walker made the transition of interest (e.g., going from A to B), the weights